inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 56. The output file will be created and automatically added to your project.
-    If you hover over the image, you should see coordinates at the bottom of QGIS which are close the the coordinates you entered when placing the GCPs.
+    If you hover over the image, you should see coordinates at the bottom of QGIS, which are close to the coordinates you entered when placing the GCPs.

 .. image:: /static/training/beginner/qgis-inasafe/image204.*
    :align: center

-Another way to see that the image is correctly placed is by adding a layer with the OpenLayers plugin.
+Another way to see that the image is correctly placed, is by adding a layer with the OpenLayers plugin.
 Here we have added Bing satellite imagery, and made our new geotiff transparent to see Merapi in the background.